Dalian Atkinson: Officer cleared of assaulting killed ex-footballer

 Prosecutors argued that PC Bettley-Smith, while not contributing to Mr Atkinson's death, caused him actual bodily harm.

-They argued she was "angry" with Mr Atkinson, who they said was laying on the ground and posing no threat, however jurors agreed with the defence that the officer had used her baton lawfully as a last resort.
+They told the court she was "angry" with Mr Atkinson, who they said was laying on the ground and posing no threat, however jurors agreed with the defence that the officer had used her baton lawfully as a last resort.

 Jurors deliberated for just over three hours before acquitting PC Bettley-Smith.